khalid999devs/Numerical_Project_Team_Smashers/README.md

 **Advantages:**

 - Very fast quadratic convergence when near the root
-- Works well for most smooth functions and can identify repeated roots
+- Works well for most smooth functions

 **Disadvantages:**

 - Requires derivative calculation and may diverge if f'(x) = 0
-- No guaranteed convergence and sensitive to initial guess quality
+- Sensitive to initial guess quality

-**When to Use:**
+## Newton Raphson Code

 - When derivative is easy to compute
 - When a good initial guess is available